HOW TO PLAY OMAHA HI-LO

 OMAHA HI-LOW BETTING VARIATIONS

-No Limit—No restrictions on betting.
+No Limit—In no limit, you guessed it - there are no restrictions on betting.
 The size of all bets and raises is only constrained by the number of chips a player has.
 You can’t bet more chips than you have in your stack.

 Fixed Limit—In the pre-flop and flop betting rounds, the bet amount is equal to the big blind.
 In the turn and river betting rounds, the bet amount is double the big blind.
 In any round, betting is capped after a bet and three raises.